-Name Description Check box The check box to select the managed element for deletion or data export.
+Name Description All The check box to select the managed element for deletion or data export.
 Host Name The host name of the managed element.
 You can click the host name link to view and edit the configuration of the managed element.

-Name Description SEID The unique identifier assigned to the device when the device is registered with Avaya.
-The ID is in the (nnn)nnn-nnnn format, where n is a digit in the range 0 through 9.
-SAL Gateway uses the Solution Element ID value to uniquely identify the managed device for providing the remote access facility.
+Name Description SEID/CI Name The unique identifier assigned to the device when the device is registered with Avaya.
+SAL Gateway uses the Solution Element ID value to identify Avaya managed device and CI name to identify third party devices to provide remote access facility.
+The SEID is in the (nnn)nnn-nnnn format, where n is a digit in the range 0 through 9.
+The CI name has 256 alpha numeric characters but the system displays first 15 characters only.
+If you want to see the complete CI name, hover the mouse over the displayed CI name.
 ProductID The unique 10-character ID, also known as Alarm ID, assigned to the managed device.
 The Product ID is included in alarms that are sent to alarm receivers from the managed device.
 The Product ID identifies the device that generates the alarms.
+The Product ID for third party devices is displayed as NA.
 Model The model applied to the managed device.
 A model is a collection of the remote access, alarm transfer, inventory, and other configurations that define how SAL Gateway provides services to a particular set of managed devices.
 IP Address The IP address of a managed device.
 Alarm The status of the alarm transfer facility for the device.
 The field indicates whether SAL Gateway processes and transfers alarms from the device.
 Remote Access The remote access support status of the device.
 The field indicates whether SAL Gateway supports remote access to the device.
+FL Num The Functional Location (FL) number that identifies the location of the registered devices.
+When you select a particular functional location, the page displays the registered devices that are available at the selected location.
 Button Description Delete Deletes the record of the selected managed elements from SAL Gateway.
 Export Exports the data related to the managed elements in the comma separated values (.csv) format to the local computer.
 Import Imports device data from a .csv file and adds the devices as managed elements to SAL Gateway.
 Add new Displays the Managed Element Configuration page, where you can enter the details of a device to add it as a managed element to SAL Gateway.
 Print Sends the details of the managed elements to a printer.

-Adding a managed element to SAL Gateway on page 51

-Editing the configuration of a managed element on page 56

-Deleting the record of a managed element on page 57

-Exporting managed element data on page 57

-Importing managed elements to SAL Gateway on page 58
+Adding a managed element to SAL Gateway on page 53 Editing the configuration of a managed element on page 61 Deleting the record of a managed element on page 61 Exporting managed element data on page 62 Importing managed elements to SAL Gateway on page 63